- Study

 Types of IPO Pricing Mechanisms:

-- Book Buildingallows investors to bid within a price range and helps discover the optimal issue price.
+- Book Building allows investors to bid within a price range and helps discover the issue price.

-- Fixed Priceoffers a set price upfront, making it simpler but less responsive to market demand.
+- Fixed Price offers a price upfront making it simpler but less responsive to market demand.

-- Stages of Business Funding: From bootstrapping to seed funding, Series A/B/C, and bridge rounds, IPOs represent the final stage of capital raising for mature companies aiming for scale and liquidity.
+Stages of Business Funding: From starting small to seed funding, Series A/B/C and bridge rounds IPOs are the stage of raising money for big companies that want to grow and be liquid.

-- Importance of the Red Herring Prospectus (RHP): Investors must review the RHP to evaluate the company’s business model, financial health, risks, management quality, and offer structure before subscribing to an IPO.
+Importance of the Red Herring Prospectus: Investors must read the Red Herring Prospectus to understand the companys business, money situation, risks, leaders and offer details before buying into an IPO.

-- Definition of IPO: An Initial Public Offering is the first time a private company sells its shares to the public by listing on a stock exchange, transitioning from private to public ownership.
+What is an IPO: An Initial Public Offering is when a private company sells shares to the public for the time on a stock exchange.

-- Detailed IPO Procedure in India: The process includes appointing intermediaries, filing a Draft Red Herring Prospectus (DRHP), SEBI review, roadshows, price discovery through book building, and final listing.
+Detailed IPO Procedure: The process includes choosing helpers filing a draft prospectus SEBI review, roadshows, finding the price and final listing.

-Nirav: That IPO chapter was intense.
-What happens after listing—do we just hold the shares?
+Nirav: That IPO chapter was tough.
+What happens after listing—do we just keep the shares?

 Vedant: Not really.
-That’s where the secondary market comes in—the real stock market action.
+That’s where the stock market comes in.

-Vedant: Exactly.
-Investors buy and sell among themselves; no new money goes to the company.
+Vedant: Yes.
+Investors buy and sell shares; no new money goes to the company.

 Nirav: And all that charting and analysis?

-Vedant: That’s secondary market stuff—price moves, sentiment, strategies.
-It’s where a stock proves its worth.
+Vedant: That’s stock market stuff—price changes, feelings, plans.
+It’s where a stock proves itself.

 Nirav: Makes sense.
-Let’s explore how it works and why liquidity matters.
+Let’s see how it works and why liquidity matters.